Taradale, New Zealand: Wineries

 Taradale is a gateway to some of the finest and oldest wineries in New Zealand.
 The area is rich in wine heritage dating back as far as the 1850s.
-Two of the most famous vineyards in Hawkes Bay, Mission Estate Winery and Church Road Winery, together attract over 300,000 tourists annually.
+Two of the most famous vineyards in Hawke's Bay, Mission Estate Winery and Church Road Winery, together attract over 300,000 tourists annually.

 Mission Estate Winery, founded in 1851 and occupying its present site in Church Road since 1897, is the oldest New Zealand winery still in operation and is a tourist attraction.
 French Marist missionaries established the Hawke's Bay Marist Mission at Pākōwhai in 1851.
 The mission was moved to Meeanee in 1858 and a vineyard was established to produce sacramental and table wines, and a church and school were built soon after.
 In 1880 a two-storied house was built as a seminary.
 Following the 1887 flood, an 800-acre (325 hectares) property in Church Road was purchased from Henry Tiffen and a new vineyard was established.
 Some of the original terracing can be seen on the hillside area now used for the Mission Concert held every February.
 In 1910 the Mount St. Mary Seminary building was moved from Meeanee to its present Mission location on Church Road.
 It was cut into eleven sections and rolled on logs towed by a traction engine, an operation that took two days.
 An accommodation block was built and opened in February 1931.
 The next day the Hawke's Bay earthquake struck, causing serious damage to the entire Mission.
 Two priests and seven students were killed when the stone chapel was destroyed.
 The seminary building was refurbished in the early 2000s to accommodate a restaurant and function rooms.
 The Mission is a popular venue for weddings.

 The Church Road Winery, formerly McDonald's Wines, was founded in 1897 by Bartholemew Steinmetz, a lay brother from the Marist Mission, and is one of the oldest wineries in Hawke's Bay.
 Some of its most illustrious years were spent under the leadership of pioneer winemaker Tom McDonald, now widely acknowledged as the father of New Zealand's premium red wine industry.
 The winery buildings now include a restaurant, and a wine museum, housed underground, traces the history and techniques of winemaking.

 With the rapid growth of the wine industry in Hawke's Bay the number of wineries in the Taradale area is increasing.
-Other wineries near the area include Brookfield's Vineyards, Dobel Estate situated on the banks of the Tutaekuri River, Moana Park Winery behind the Taradale hills and Tironui Estate nestled just below Sugarloaf hill.
+Other wineries near the area include Brookfield's Vineyards, Dolbel Estate situated on the banks of the Tūtaekurī River, Moana Park Winery behind the Taradale hills and Tironui Estate nestled just below Sugarloaf hill.